leviceccato/clarity/README.md

 - icon_512x512.png
 - icon_512x512<span>@</span>2x.png

-The **@2x** simply means 200% size.
-These must be manually exported from Aseprite.
+@2x means 200% size.
+These icons must be manually exported from Aseprite.
 There is a dedicated 512 x 512 Aseprite icon file since there is a limit that the 32 x 32 version may be resized from the UI.
-Windows currently only utilises the 16 x 16 and 32 x 32 icons.
+Windows only utilises the 16 x 16 and 32 x 32 icons.